Bounds on cohomological support varieties: Lower bounds on cohomological support

-We expect that \cref{cor_thick_intersection} will apply to all non-complete intersection rings, in the sense that the hypothesis in \cref{cor_non_realizability} that $R$ is Cohen-Macaulay is not necessary.
-In the case of Golod rings we can be more precise; see \cref{cor Lzeta intersection golod}. \end{remark}
+We expect that the Cohen-Macaulay hypothesis in \cref{cor_non_realizability} is unnecessary, and therefore \cref{cor_thick_intersection} should apply to all rings that are not complete intersection.
+In the case of Golod rings we can be more precise; see \cref{cor Lzeta intersection golod}.